This restaurant worthy dish is as easy as it is delicious!

 As a Main Dish: A crisp salad with a bright, tangy vinaigrette is a favorite.

-As a side dish: Serve it with a simple oven-baked chicken breast to really let the risotto shine!
+As a Side dish: Serve it with a simple oven-baked chicken breast to really let the risotto shine!
 Add a simple dish of roasted broccoli or asparagus.

 Got Leftovers?

-Keep leftover risotto can be kept in the fridge and reheated in the microwave or on the stovetop.
+Leftover risotto can be kept in the fridge and reheated in the microwave or on the stovetop.

 - To Reheat: Add a little bit of milk or broth to the leftovers as you reheat it and stir until it is creamy again.